si/readme/README.md

 ![My face](https://avatars2.githubusercontent.com/u/26605415?s=460&v=4 "This is my face")

 I'm [Si Jobling](https://sijobling.com).
 This is my readme.
-It tries to summarise my role as a team leader and what it might mean to you.
+It tries to summarise my role as an Engineering Manager and what it might mean to you.

 ## 😵 WTF?